 Research Interests

-- EO & RF Sensor: Sensors that can localize potential targets.
-The sensor includes targeting algorithms
+- EO & RF sensors that can be used to localize potential targets.
+Sensor includes targeting algorithms

-- Tx/RX Radio: Transmit and receive radio that can receive and send friendly messages or waveforms and/or be used for electronic warfare purposes
+- Transmit and receive radio technologies that can receive and send offboard messages or waveforms and/or can be used for electronic warfare purposes

-- RF Antennas: RF antennas enable receipt or transmission of RF signals.
-Omnidirectional, beam nulling, and/or beam steering with applicable clutter and noise rejection technologies
+- Radio Frequency antennas to enable receipt or transmission of RF signals, including omnidirectional, beam nulling and/or beam steering technologies and clutter and noise rejection technologies

 - Miniature actuators that can be employed to affect aerodynamic control either locally or globally

-- Control Algorithms: Guidance and control algorithms that enable hypersonic propulsion flight while minimizing resulting stresses on the airframe and/or minimizing propulsion energy losses
+- Guidance and control algorithms that enable hypersonic flight while minimizing resulting stresses on the airframe and/or minimizing propulsion energy losses.

-- Imbedded micro/nano sensors: sensors embedded in the structure and/or propellant to enable a better understanding of the system aging and potential resulting degradation
+- Micro/nano sensors imbedded in the structure and/or propellant to enable better understanding of the systems aging and potential resulting degradation.

-- Detection and Tracking Algorithms: Algorithms that enable detection and tracking of high-speed flight vehicles using current and future sensors and sensor modalities, data processing techniques (including AI/ML)
+- Algorithms that enable detection and tracking of high speed flight vehicles using current and future sensors and sensor modalities and advanced data processing techniques.

-- C2 Decision Aids: Decision aid technologies that enable processing of detection, tracking and targeting signals, target typing and data assimilation such that human leadership can quickly absorb incoming information and make actionable plans and courses of action.
-This includes hardware and software, display approaches, display setups, data aggregation techniques, automated information processing, etc.
+- C2 Decision Aid technologies that enable processing of detection, tracking and targeting signals, target typing and data assimilation such that human leadership can quickly absorb incoming information and quickly make actionable plans and courses of action.
+This includes hardware and software, display approaches, display set ups, data aggregation techniques, automated information processing, etc.

 Materials Design & Development